meatware/genomics_test/README.md

             - suffix: .jpg
 ```

-The lambda Python3 code for exif-ripper is located in `serverless/exif-ripper/` and it leverages the following libraries to execute the folloowing workflow:
+The lambda Python3 code for exif-ripper is located in `serverless/exif-ripper/` and it leverages the following libraries to execute the following workflow:
-1. [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html#s3): Read binary image file froom s3 into RAM.
+1. [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html#s3): Read binary image file from s3 into RAM.
 2. [exif](https://pypi.org/project/exif/): Strips any exif data from image
 3. Use Boto3 again to write the sanitised file to the destination bucket.potential errors.

-### usage
+### Deployment tool overview
 The solution for this problem was solved using the following deployment tools:
 1. Terraform - To create common shared resources such as IAM entities & policies, security groups, sqs queues, S3 buckets, databases, etc
 2. Serverless (sls) - To deploy lambda functions - lambda functions, API Gateways, step functions, etc

-Sls is a better choice to deploy app-specific infratructure because the serverless.yml is tightly coupled to the app code and thus changes can be easily made in a few lines of code compared to the several pages required for Terraform.
+Sls is a better choice to deploy app-specific infrastructure because the serverless.yml is tightly coupled to the app code and thus changes can be easily made in a few lines of code compared to the several pages required for Terraform.
 Additionally, it allows developers to easily modify the infrastructure without asking for DevOps help (as not everyone knows the Terraform DSL).
 However, It can be a bad idea to allow anyone with access to a Serverless.yml file to deploy whatever they like.
 Thus, shared-infrastructure that is more stateful is deployed solely by Terraform and ideally this paradigm would be enforced by appropriate IAM permissions.
-Methods to pass & share data betwwen the two frameworks include the following:
+Methods to pass & share data between the two frameworks include the following:

-1. Using Tarraform data
+1. Using Terraform data
 2. Reading remote terraform state
-3. Writing and coonsuming variables from SSM
+3. Writing and consuming variables from SSM
 4. Using `terraform out` to write out output values to file
-5. Using AWS CLI to retrive data
+5. Using AWS CLI to retrieve data

 Note that options 3 & 4 are used in this example repo.